I absolutely love reading books, and being lucky enough to review good books and ARCs is something I consider to be an enormous luxury.

 I reserve the right to decline any review request.
 This may be due to sheer volume of reviews, my own work commitments, or perhaps your book just isn’t in the genre categories that I read.
 In any of these instances I will always respond to let you know my position, and I will endeavour to recommend an alternative book blogger who may be able to review your book instead.

 my format preference

-I can only accept books and ARCs in printed format.
+I accept books and ARCs in printed and Kindle format.

 Let me be honest right away – whilst I say I love books, there are genres I love, and those I don’t.
 I’m not saying there’s anything wrong with them … they’re just not for me, and so I’m not the right reviewer for you.

 yes please – my reading tastes are pretty varied, so if your book falls comfortably into any of the following genres I’d love to hear from you … your book could be my new favourite:

 no thanks – if your book falls into any of the following genres, please don’t send it to me for review as it’s just not my ‘thing’:

 ● horror (I’m a wuss, and I’ll literally not sleep if your book is super scary)